apacheignite/documentation/spark-shared-rdds/testing-integration-with-spark-shell.md

 }
 [/block]
 You should see Spark shell started up.

+Note that if you are planning to use spring configuration loading, you will need to add the `ignite-spring` dependency as well.

 2. Let's create an instance of Ignite context using default configuration:
 [block:code]